sigp/lighthouse/book/src/faq.md

 ### <a name="net-subnet"></a> Lighthouse `v4.3.0` introduces a change where a node will subscribe to only 2 subnets in total.
 I am worried that this will impact my validators return.

 Previously, having more validators means subscribing to more subnets.
-Since the change, a node will only subscribe to 2 subnets in total.
-Hence, this will bring about significant reductions in bandwidth for nodes with multiple validators.
+Since the change, a node will now only subscribe to 2 subnets in total.
+This will bring about significant reductions in bandwidth for nodes with multiple validators.

-While having subscribed to more subnets, or all 64 subnets could ensure having peers on more or all subnets, these subscriptions are consuming resources and bandwidth.
-This does not significantly increase the performance of the node, it does help out other nodes on the network.
+While subscribing to more subnets can ensure you have peers on a wider range of subnets, these subscriptions consume resources and bandwidth.
+This does not significantly increase the performance of the node, however it does benefit other nodes on the network.

-Therefore, there is no significant gain for a node to subscribe to more subnets.
-However, if you would still like to subscribe to all subnets, you can use the flag `subscribe-all-subnets`.
-This could improve the block rewards by 1-5%, though it comes at the cost of a much higher bandwidth requirement.
+If you would still like to subscribe to all subnets, you can use the flag `subscribe-all-subnets`.
+This may improve the block rewards by 1-5%, though it comes at the cost of a much higher bandwidth requirement.

 ## Miscellaneous